-If you have been injured in a public place and the injury has arisen as a result of an act or omission of a third party you may be entitled to bring a common law claim for personal injuries.
-These types of “public liability” claims can be very complex and have been the subject of significant legislative and judicial review and attention over recent years.
+If you have been injured in a public place and the injury has arisen as a result of an act or omission of a third party you may be entitled to make a claim under public liability law.

 Public Liability law in Queensland